joblib/joblib/README.rst

     git clone https://github.com/joblib/joblib.git

-If you don't have git installed, you can download a zip or tarball of the latest code: http://github.com/joblib/joblib/archives/master
+If you don't have git installed, you can download a zip of the latest code: https://github.com/joblib/joblib/archive/refs/heads/master.zip

 Installing
 ==========